-Analyze your current instructional materials implementation
+Analyze Your Current Instructional Materials Implementation

-What are the intended outcomes of your instructional program?
+What are the intended outcomes of your instructional vision and goals?
 What challenges are you currently aware of in your materials or in the implementation of your materials?
 Describe what your program will look like when it's being implemented well.
-What expectations have been set for standardsbased curriculum practices and/or instructional materials usage to ensure your outcomes?
+What expectations have been set for standards-based curriculum practices and/or instructional materials usage to ensure your outcomes?
 What are the key elements of your instructional program that are observable in the classroom?
 How should the instructional program be implemented to ensure attainment of your outcomes?
 How are you monitoring this?
 What is the feedback from teachers, students, and parents regarding your instructional program?
-What additional data do you need to collect to resolve outstanding questions?

 Where do you see discrepancies among data sources?
 Where do you see themes across data sources and how do those themes relate to your district/school priorities?
 Your instructional goals?

-Which themes feel most urgent to all stakeholders and which feel most urgent to one or two groups of stakeholders?
+Which implementation challenges feel most urgent to all stakeholders and which feel most urgent to one or two groups of stakeholders?